nikhilakki/semverbump/README.md

-# SemVerBump
+# Semsemverbump

-### SemVerBump or Semantic Version Bump is a CLI tool that auto-bumps version for your application.
+### Semsemverbump or Semantic Version Bump is a CLI tool that auto-bumps version for your application.

 __Currently supports__